juditperea/juditperea/README.md

 and more...

 ### ✨ About Me:
 Passionate about technology and web development, I am constantly seeking to learn and improve my skills.
 I love working in teams and collaborating on challenging projects that allow me to grow professionally.
 Check out my repositories below to see some of the projects I've been working on!
+I also like drawing, playing videogames, reading all kinds of literature, and watching anime.